More About Clinical Trials

 What Are the Costs of Participating in a Clinical Trial?

-In some cases, taking part in a trial will not cost you or your insurance company anything.
-In other studies, the research team may bill your insurance company for drugs, devices, and services they provide.
-It is possible that your insurance company will not pay for some or all of the charges and you may receive a bill for those costs.
+In some cases, participation in a trial will not cost you or your insurance company anything.
+In other studies, the research team may bill your insurance company for the drugs, devices, and services they provide.
+It is possible that your insurance company may not pay for some or all of the charges- and you may receive a bill for those costs.
 The informed consent form will describe any costs to you in detail.
-If the information in the consent form is not clear, you may ask a member of the research team to explain any potential costs to you before signing the consent form.
+If the information in the consent form is unclear, you can ask the research team to explain/clarify any potential out-of-pocket costs before you sign the consent form.

 Are Any Lifestyle Changes or Restrictions Required?

-Personal lifestyle changes or restrictions during a clinical study depend on the protocol and the treatment in question.
-In some cases, some treatments may have more restrictions than others.
+Any changes or restrictions to your lifestyle during a clinical study depend on the protocol and treatment in question.
+In some cases, some clinical trials may have more limitations than others.